koltregaskes/mj-calendar/ARCHITECTURE.md

   1. Load tasks + day data from `localStorage`, falling back to defaults.
   2. Render calendar grid for the visible month with per-day progress colors derived from task completion percentage.
   3. Selecting a day updates the task panel; toggling a checkbox writes to memory and `localStorage`, then re-renders.
+- **Visual logic**: Each day button sets CSS variables for hue (red→green), lightness, and border lightness to give a clearer gradient shift as tasks move from empty to partial to complete.
 - **Styling**: Pure CSS with CSS variables for light/neon palette, responsive layout, and animation cues for focus/selection.
 - **Accessibility**: Semantic controls, keyboard navigation inside the grid, and `aria` labels for interactive elements.
 - **AI-first readiness**: Code is organized for future AI agents (e.g., MCP/Skills) to read/modify easily: clear data boundaries, exported JSON schema, and documented storage keys.